 However, without a healthy blueprint on knowing how to do this.
 You are more likely to involve yourself in relationships that cannot truly satisfy what you are seeking.
 Your desire to be emotionally attached is not wrong.
 It just needs to be re-calibrated on how to do this in a healthy manner

-The last reason is due to fear of abandonment.
-Even if you find a relationship to be toxic or dissatisfactory you tend to remain in the relationship because of one primary emotion: fear.
+Even if you find a relationship to be toxic or dissatisfactory you tend to remain in the relationship because of one primary emotion: fear of being abandoned.
 Fear keeps us stuck in unhealthy attachments.
 Studies point out that fear’s primary job is to prevent isolation, loneliness, and loss.1 Think about the times you wanted to end a relationship, but you retreated because of fear.

 This happens because of the distress that arises when separation threatens an attachment bond.
 Your brain processes this as potential for vulnerability, danger, and helplessness.4 It is imperative to understand your personal reasons for why it is difficult to “let go.”
 This awareness will help you make the transition to leave from an unhealthy attachment.

-Another way to break off an emotional attachment is to get support from friends.
-This does not mean to transfer the emotional attachment to them.
+This does not mean transferring your emotional attachment to them.
 Instead, allow this support system to help you make brave decisions that allow you to focus on yourself.
 The fear of being alone can make you cling to toxic situations.
 Having the support of friends and family can help alleviate this fear of loneliness.
 If you don’t feel comfortable with this support system another alternative would be to find a support group that you can lean on.

 Final Thoughts on Emotional Attachment